 If I was trading with two or three grand, these markets probably wouldn’t work for me (I don’t know for definite as I’ve never traded that amount using this method).

-For example, if I was trading a live English Premier League game, I would look to start trading it a few hours before kick off…. or even the night before, as is the case with any 12.45pm Saturday kick off’s.
+For example, if I was trading a live English Premier League game on Sky, I would look to start trading it a few hours before kick off…. or even the night before with the 12.45pm Saturday kick off’s.
 What I look to do is be in and out before the big money arrives.

 If I wait until an hour before kick off, there is simply too much money in the market and my couple of hundred quid just gets lost in the queue and it can take ages to get matched.
 And if a trade is going against me, it can be very difficult to get out of my position.